SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 Yeah.
 Anything _but_ saving people's lives with vaccinations!

-(So far no shoulder patch from DissentPatches.
-But it's early days yet, on this one.)
+(So far no guns 'n' Bible grabbin' shoulder patch from DissentPatches.
+But it's early days yet, on this one.
+Give it a few days.)

 For the third (and last, for now) time: Really, Republicans: why do you vote for people like that?
 Why even be in the same party as others who vote like that?